What Programs Are Offered Online?

 - Understanding the General Structure and Premise of Online Learning

-- Knowing how to Take Bb Exams (and use the Webcam Test Proctoring System)
+- Knowing how to Take Canvas Exams (and use the Webcam Test Proctoring System)

-- Knowing how to Participate in Bb Discussions
+- Knowing how to Participate in Canvas Discussions

-Students need to have the knowledge/skills to use the course delivery system (Bb) effectively/efficiently, and have full understanding of best practices and the nuances of learning online.
+Students need to have the knowledge/skills to use the course delivery system (Canvas) effectively/efficiently, and have full understanding of best practices and the nuances of learning online.

-Please enroll in ELO1000, our Free Online Learning Orientation Course, to ensure you understand the Blackboard course delivery system and review best practices of learning online.
+Please enroll in ELO1000, our Free Online Learning Orientation Course, to ensure you understand the Canvas course delivery system and review best practices of learning online.

 Message from the eLearning Team